-Subsidiaries in a Group Registration that use the Small Producer option do not pay subsidiary fees
+Please note: Subsidiaries in a Group Registration that use the Small Producer option do not pay subsidiary fees.

-Agencies will also charge a late registration fee of £110, plus a £220 fee for resubmission where the original submission is shown to be incorrect.
+Agencies also charge a late registration fee of £110.
+There is also a £220 fee for re-submission where the original submission is incorrect.

-Schemes can charge a range of different fees, with some providing membership fees and then separate charges for PRNs, whereas others will charge a (potentially) higher fee that covers all costs related to compliance.
+Schemes can charge fees in differing ways – some provide membership fees and separate charges for PRNs, while others charge a (potentially) higher fee that covers all costs.

 Are the Packaging Waste Regulations working?